 – R-8 Insulated Ducts – 100% more insulation than R-4 ducts.
 This is a big deal when ducts are run in the attic as they are in Oklahoma.

 – 98% Efficient Navien Tankless Water Heater – Navien is the most efficient tankless water heater on the market and also has the best warranty.
 It uses clean burning, abundant natural gas and you’ll never run out of hot water.

 – Energy Star Qualified Ceiling Fans – These fans typically use 50% less energy than a non-qualified fan saving around $15/year per fan.
 It all adds up.

-– Energy Star Qualified Dishwasher – These dishwashers typically save $40 or more per year on energy and save 1300 gallons of water per year over non-qualified models.
+– Energy Star Qualified Dishwasher – These dishwashers typically save up to $40 or more per year on energy and save up to 1300 gallons of water per year over non-qualified models.

 – LED and Compact Flourescent Light Bulbs – These bulbs pay for themselves.
 They can use 75% less energy and generate 75% less heat than a comparable incandescent bulb, reducing the load on the air conditioner.
 They can also last up to 6 times longer than incandescents resulting in a savings of over $40 per bulb over its lifetime.

 – Advanced Framing – California corners and ladder “T’s” allow exterior corners and wall junctions to be insulated.
 They also consume less lumber which saves you money.

 – Solar board – Used in place of OSB on the roof decking, this product reflects up to 97% of the sun’s radiant heat resulting in attics that are up to 30 degrees cooler in the summer.
 It will also help hold heat in during the winter.
 It will help reduce energy bills and help the HVAC system perform better and last longer.

 – Transfer Grilles – These balance the air pressure between rooms creating a more comfortable and efficient operating HVAC system.